 Dr. Moreno: “My expectations are the same as the first time, which is that student managers learn as much as they can about how to make investment decisions in a real environment.
 This new cohort of student managers is really engaged because they understand the importance of this project for the school, and also for their career development.
 The only thing that is different is that this group is building on a good foundation that the previous group already created.”

 Dr. Moreno: “The big challenge for this new team is to keep the good work that the previous group did, and to look for ways to connect and transfer knowledge to the next managers while they are still on campus.

-“Student managers are already working on developing an Investment Club that allows gathering students interested in learning about investments, and maybe use that club to recruit managers for the Fund in the future."
+“Student managers are already working on developing an Investment Club that allows the gathering of students interested in learning about investments, and maybe use that club to recruit managers for the fund in the future."

 Dr. Moreno: “This semester, student managers will be meeting with the Fund Advisory Board at least four times (almost once per month).
-The agenda of these meeting is basically to keep the Board informed about the performance of the current investments and give recommendations to improve the risk/return tradeoff of our Fund.”
+The agenda of these meetings is basically to keep the board informed about the performance of the current investments and give recommendations to improve the risk/return tradeoff of our fund.”

-“Finally, I want to invite all UIW students interested to learn about investments to contact us.
-I am sure they will find this area of Finance very exciting and full of opportunities to learn.”
+“Finally, I want to invite all UIW students interested in learning about investments to contact us.
+I am sure they will find this area of finance very exciting and full of opportunities to learn.”